Brussels Things To Do With Kids

 Mini-Europe is an outdoor park in Brussels that showcases scale replicas of some of Europe’s most recognizable structures and sites.
 The park contains 350 models of well-known forms, places, and monuments from 80 cities in 30 nations, ranging from the Colosseum in Rome to the Eiffel Tower in Paris.

-If you’re daring, you may even take a simulated Airbus A320 flight over Europe without ever leaving the ground.
+If daring, you may even take a simulated Airbus A320 flight over Europe without ever leaving the ground.

 Tickets to Mini-Europe are included with the City Card.